Just-in-time Standby Workload Cluster

 export NOVA_CREATE_CLUSTER_IF_NEEDED="true"

-After ensuring the appropriate novactl binary is installed, deploy Nova:
+After ensuring the appropriate novactl binary is installed, setup env variables and deploy Nova:

 ./scripts/setup_trial_env_on_kind.sh